 - Paid.
 It’s easy to acknowledge that this is a financial transaction and that you’re paying for someone to do or say nice things about your product or service.
 When all happens as expected, it can be great.
 At AMBA, we like to start with assessing the Audience fit - what would this Ambassador add to our reach and at what level of engagement?
 Using a combination of metrics, we can assign value and assess the likely ROMI (return on marketing investment).
 The flip side is the risk.
 When something goes wrong, it can be catastrophic.
 Celebrities fall from grace like a gum tree drops branches - always without warning.
 Contracts should include integrity clauses, while a proper risk assessment and an issues management contingency plan should be prepared at the outset (just in case, hopefully never required).

 - Promote.
-Ambassadorships only work if you have a budget to promote.
-You need to reach your audience and also engage your Ambassador’s following.
-It’s not enough to make an announcement.
-The standard rules of marketing and advertising continue to apply.
-From experience we know that most Ambassadors often go beyond the basics to do their best in promoting the product but they aren’t a product expert.
-They don't have your knowledge - they are doing a job and can only work within the parameters of what has been provided.
-High-profiles are maintained by being very active, meaning that you are not their primary focus.
-So, your brand must do all of the heavy lifting.
+Ambassadors only work if you have the budget to promote.
+You need to reach your audience and also engage your Ambassador’s.
+It’s not enough to make an announcement as the standard rules of marketing and advertising continue to apply.
+From experience, we know that most Ambassadors go beyond the basics to do their best in promoting your product, but they aren’t a product expert.
+They don't have your knowledge and can only work within the parameters of what has been provided.
+Remember that you engage an Ambassador because they have a high-profile, and high-profiles are maintained by being very active.
+So, you (and your brand) are not their primary focus.
+Your brand must do all of the heavy lifting.
 Ambassadors are great when you continue to do all of the work.